A bite of the virtual reality sandwich | The Japan Times

-What happens when you take the Nazi zombies, coin collecting, cuddly creatures, xenomorphs, etc., out of video games and let them just wander around virtual reality?
+What happens when you take the Nazi zombies, coin collecting, cuddly creatures, xenomorphs, etc., out of video games and you just wander around virtual reality?

 While pondering that, we could also ask, “How realistic is it to be Utopian?,” “What is life without work?” and “How does the billion-dollar game industry contribute, not to giving us new fantasies, but to reinforcing existing realities?”